Here are some commonly asked questions and answers on the best baby teeth care.

 Many Mums will report that their baby has suffered from one or all of the following symptoms around the time of teeth erupting from the gums; nappy rash, mild fever, mild diarrhoea, pain and irritability.
 However, there is no conclusive evidence that these are related to “teething”.
 You should not assume that teething is the cause of illness and you should seek medical advice.

 Generally by the age of 5 your child will be quite adept at brushing their own teeth, however it is recommended that you continue to assist and monitor their brushing until around 7-8 years of age.
-Encourage your child to brush their teeth first and then finish the job for them to ensure they are well cleaned.
-Children often do not have the coordination to clean right to the back or on the insides of their teeth.

 Your baby’s teeth will usually, although not always, appear in this order:

 - The lower side teeth

 Your child will probably have all his first teeth, also known as baby teeth, milk teeth, deciduous teeth, or primary teeth around two and a half years of age.